Name: Robert

 with his father.

-a marriage date of Robert and Mary Jones of 1775, although there are concerns
+shown a marriage date of Robert and Mary Jones of 1775, although there are

-about the accuracy of that date.
+concerns about the accuracy of that date.
 See later discussion.
-However a marriage of
+If married on

 There are